-There is a non-disclosure agreement (NDA) that all exam-takers must agree to that prevents me from sharing details of the content of the exam.
-What I’m going to do instead, is tell you about the changes to the exam blueprint and the question format of the exam.
-I’ll also provide some tips for what you need to study if you’re planning to take the new AWS Certified Solutions Architect Associate exam.
+Let’s highlight the changes to the exam blueprint and the question format of the exam.
+I’ll also provide some tips for what you need to study if you’re planning to take the SAA-C02 AWS Certified Solutions Architect Associate exam.

 For the most part, the blueprint is unchanged.
-The number of questions is likely to be the same at 65 (though I had 75 in the beta exam), and the pass mark is still 720 points out of 1000.
+The number of questions is the same at 65, and the pass mark is still 720 points out of 1000.
 In the new blueprint, they don’t recommend any specific whitepapers like they used to – instead you just get a link to the AWS whitepapers page.
-The key difference between the SAA-C01 and SAA-C02 blueprints is the content outline.
+The key difference between the SAA-C01 and SAA-C02 exam is the content outline.
 These can be seen in the image below.

-As you can see, there are only 4 domains in the SAA-C02 blueprint (as the “Define Operationally Excellent Architectures” domain has been removed).
-This seems a little strange as I certainly had questions I thought would be classified within this domain.
+There are now only 4 domains in the SAA-C02 blueprint (as the “Define Operationally Excellent Architectures” domain has been removed).
 In addition to the removal of a domain (and because of it), the percentages of coverage of each other domain have also changed.
 The ” Design Cost-Optimized Architectures” domain has the biggest change going from 10% to 18% – so make sure you know how to design cost-effective architectures.

 The Question Format

 The good news is that there’s not a whole lot to report here.
-The style of the questions in the SAA- C02 is very similar to the one in the current exam.
+The style of the questions in the SAA-C02 is very similar to the one in the previous exam.
 Most questions are 1-2 lines of scenario followed by the actual question itself.
 They get straight to the point without any filler.
 If anything, I thought the wording was improved from the previous exam and the questions were less ambiguous.

 The Content – What You Need to Know

-I’ll break down the content that I suggest you need to know for the exam.
-Of course, I’m not giving away what was on my exam – just providing a few tips for you.
+I’ll break down the content that you need to know for the exam.
+Of course, this list is not exhaustive – but will provide useful few tips for your exam prep.

 - Know your different Amazon S3 storage tiers!
 You need to know the use cases, features and limitations, and relative costs; e.g. retrieval costs.